win-s/angular_todolist/README.md

 ## Code Design

-This design allow any controller changing todolist of today and tomorrow passby the services.
+This design allows any controller changing list of today and tomorrow pass by the services.
 Therefore, TodayCtrl can move its task to tomorrow and TomorrowCtrl can move this task back to Today.

 ### Controllers